Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Methods

-\paragraph{Architecture} We use the attention model introduced by \citet{Kool2019}, which decomposes the policy model into two parts.
-First, a large encoder $h_\psi$, takes an instance $\instance$ as input and outputs embeddings $\omega$ for each of the variables in $\instance$.
-Second, a smaller decoder $q_\phi$ takes the embeddings $\omega$ and a trajectory $\trajectory_t$ as input, and outputs the probabilities of each of the next possible actions.
-Crucially, the expensive computation of embeddings can be done once for every instance at the beginning of an episode since it is independent of any trajectories; hence, only lightweight decoding operations are performed at each timestep.

-We exploit this framework to build a population of $\numagents$ agents.
-The encoder $h_\psi$ is shared as a common backbone for the whole population, whereas the decoders $q_{\phi_1}, q_{\phi_2}, \dots, q_{\phi_\numagents}$ are unique to each agent.
-This is motivated by (i)~the encoder learning general representation useful for all agents, and (ii)~reducing the overhead of training a population and keeping the total number of parameters low.
-A discussion on the model sizes is provided in Appendix~\ref{Appendix:subsection:parameters}.
+To reduce the memory footprint of the population, some of the model parameters can be shared.
+For example, the architecture for TSP, CVRP, and KP uses the attention model by \citet{Kool2019}, which decomposes the policy model into two parts: (i)~a large encoder $h_\psi$ that takes an instance $\instance$ as input and outputs embeddings $\omega$ for each of the variables in $\instance$, and (ii)~a smaller decoder $q_\phi$ that takes the embeddings $\omega$ and a trajectory $\trajectory_t$ as input and outputs the probabilities of each possible action.
+Figure~\ref{fig:training_poppy} illustrates the training phases of such a model.
+For JSSP, we implement a similar encoder-decoder architecture taken from Jumanji~\citep{jumanji2023github} with the encoder being shared across the population.
+For all problems, we build a population of size $\numagents$ by sharing the encoder $h_\psi$ with all agents, and implementing agent-specific decoders $q_{\phi_i}$ for $i\in \{1,\ldots,\numagents\}$.
+This is motivated by (i)~the encoder learning general representations that may be useful to all agents, and (ii)~reducing the parameter overhead of training a population by keeping the total number of parameters close to the single-agent case.
+Please see Appendix~\ref{Appendix:subsection:parameters} for a discussion on model sizes.